3D character choosing between Figma and Photoshop

 5. Version control and history

 Figma keeps a record of all changes, allowing designers to revert to previous versions and understand the evolution of their designs.
-This feature is more robust and integrated than Photoshop’s version history.
+This feature is more robust and integrated than Photoshop's version history.
+However, keep in mind that members of Starter teams can only view 30 days of a file's version history.
+Members of Professional and Education teams or organizations can access a file's entire version history.

 6. User interface and user experience focus

 Figma is tailored for UI/UX design, offering features such as constraints for responsive design, auto-layout for automatic resizing, and a comprehensive set of UI elements and icon libraries.
-Photoshop, while versatile, is not specifically optimized for UI/UX workflows.
+Photoshop, while versatile, is not explicitly optimized for UI/UX workflows.

 7. Cost-effectiveness